University - Payment and Billing

-What are the tax implications of using the Amazon Currency Converter for Sellers outside of the United States?
+What are the tax implications of using the Amazon Currency Converter outside of the United States?

 Sellers with this question should speak to someone with the appropriate credentials in their countries to advise them on tax-related concerns.
 It is beyond the purview of the guidance that Amazon provides for its sellers.

-How long does it take for a change in bank account to go into effect?
+How long does it take for a change in a given bank account to go into effect?